NICTA/linearizedGP/README.md

 **Overview**:

-This code contains **python** 2.7 and 3.x implementations of the Extended and Unscented Gaussian Processes (E/UGPs) described in [1].
+This code contains **python** 2.7 and 3.x implementations of the Extended and Unscented Gaussian Processes (E/UGPs) for inversion problems as described in [1].
 These are similar to regular GPs, but the latent function, **f** can optionally have an extra nonlinear relationship to the observations, **y**, in the likelihood,

 * Normal GP likelihood: **y** ~ N(<b>f</b>, &sigma;<sup>2</sup>**I**) or for a
   single observation, *n*, y<sub>n</sub> = f<sub>n</sub> + &epsilon;.